lyleantoine-collab/AGORAVOTE/whitepaper.md

 Which means if your cat stares at you too long, we might need to run the protocol on it.

 - Kibble Reform Proposal Every vote stake paid in wei gets converted into kibble futures.
-- Why?
+Why?
 Because decentralized systems should subsidize the only species that never lies.

+- Exit Strategy When governments finally ban this, we move to a sidechain called Exodus.
+Private.
+Invitation only.
+Powered by raspberry pis hidden in dog houses.
+If you can prove you voted there, you get retroactive citizenship in whatever new country we decide to build.
--
+- Conclusion
+This isn't a whitepaper.
+It's a permission slip.
+To stop being a number, start being a hash, and maybe let your dog be president.